muhibzeon/news-service-backend/README.md

 - `ROLE_AUTHOR`
 - `ROLE_USER`

+The `id` column populates itself with Auto increment.
 The application will be able to create new users based on their roles and perform necessary actions.

 **Create Admin**<br><hr>
 To create an Admin please utilize other API services like `Postman`.
 However, it is also possible to perform this task from IntelliJ IDE.
 Switch to `src/main/java/com.magazine.backend/controllers/AuthController.java` class and move to line 75.
 There will be an earth icon, click it and select `Generate request in HTTP Client`, it will also do the similar task.